drpetersonfernandes/CreateBatchFilesForXbox360XBLAGames/ReadMe.md

 ### Core Features
 - **Batch File Creation**: Automatically scans a root folder and creates individual `.bat` files for each XBLA game found.
 - **Simple Workflow**: A clean, single-window interface with a menu and status bar for selecting the Xenia executable and the games folder.
-- **Automatic Game Discovery**: Intelligently searches within each game's directory for the specific XBLA executable file structure (typically inside a `000D0000` subdirectory).
+- **Automatic Game Discovery**: Intelligently searches within each game's directory for the specific XBLA file structure (typically inside a `000D0000` subdirectory), with a robust fallback mechanism.
 - **User-Friendly Interface**: Designed for simplicity and ease of use.

 ### Logging & Reporting